Watch as Cummings and his sheep hire the chairman’s wife as tax administrator | Robesonian

 We don’t blame Stephens for being upset; the editorial was tough, but simply pointed out that Stephens has no control on the board, that he, like Commissioners Berlester Campbell, Noah Woods and Roger Oxendine, do as the chairman tells them.
 That was validated that very night when Cummings would not allow action on Stephens’ motion to gift $25,000 to the Raymond Pennington Athletic Complex.

-Stephens said a lot of things that night, including that this newspaper is going out of business (it isn’t, more people read our content than ever); that we had said the board had already voted to hire Betsy Cummings, (we hadn’t, but give us a few paragraphs); and that we had said he takes kickbacks (we haven’t).
+Stephens said a lot of things on the WAGR show, including that this newspaper is going out of business (it isn’t, more people read our content than ever); that we had said the board had already voted to hire Betsy Cummings, (we haven’t, but give us a few paragraphs); and that we had said he takes kickbacks (we haven’t).

 Then he played the race card, using the terms “Nazi” and “racist,” saying all our criticism was directed toward minorities on the board.
-Yet, in that very editorial, published just hours earlier, that sent him in a sprint to WAGR, Lance Herndon, a white on the board, was criticized for not supporting Stephens’ request.
+Yet, in that very editorial that sent him in a sprint to WAGR, Lance Herndon, a white on the board, was criticized for not supporting Stephens’ request.

 We would ask him why commissioners in the state’s poorest county enjoy the richest pay and benefits, why he voted to buy Angel Exchange and then admitted on the show he didn’t know it was almost $100,000 behind in paying taxes, or why he and his wife hauled voters to elect a perjurer as sheriff.